 And so, The World According to Greg is a blend of genealogy, history, current events, politics, religion, education, and, well, you name it.
 And trains.
 There’ll probably be a lot about trains.

 There are several parts to this project.
 First, there is the raw data — who is related to who, laid out in a tree or some other form, the emergence of DNA as a common tool, and the methods used in researching those connections.
 That can be exciting as one discovers connections or relationships never seen before.

 Second, there is the what happened when.
 Even more exciting — or touching, or gripping, or sad, perhaps — are the stories and things that bring us together as a family, that try to explain the meaning of our lives, or, are just plain funny.
 Or touching.
 Or gripping.
 Or sad.
 The stories here are in no particular order, and as you will see, reading these stories and looking through photos, documents, and family trees, the story to date is expansive.
 It encompasses Hiles and Penroses, Bousmans and Korhonens.
 Add in my wife’s family, and you have Baughs and Bensons, Huffines and Dudymotts, not to mention all the other branches extending out on both sides.
-Our family tree includes two American presidents, another major-party presidential candidate, a U.S. senator, some prominent scientists and doctors, business tycoons, and a family that extends back to the colonial era well before the American Revolution.
+Our family tree includes three American presidents, another major-party presidential candidate, a U.S. senator, some prominent scientists and doctors, business tycoons, and a family that extends back to the colonial era well before the American Revolution.
 It also includes our share of scoundrels, philanderers, neer-do-wells, a domestic terrorist, and possibly even a murderer or two.